kgiszewski/LearnUmbraco7/z-Appendix D - Config Files/10 - Environment Specific Configs.md

 So after understanding how transforms are configured manually, you might be wondering if there has got to be a better way?

 Enter [SlowCheetah](https://visualstudiogallery.msdn.microsoft.com/69023d00-a4f9-4a34-a6cd-7e854ba318b5) which is a Visual Studio plugin that is presently in maintenance mode only (no future plans).
+>Microsoft may be picking this functionality up in VS2015.

 SlowCheetah bypasses the restriction that transforms can only be done on the `Web.Config`.
 This means you can simply right click on *any* `config` file and transforms will be created and performed just like the `Web.config`.